py-vcon/py-vcon/py_vcon_server/README.md

 The Python vCon Server provides the ability to do the following:
   * Store, retrieve, modify and delete vCons
-  * Perform operations on one or more vCons using a plugable framework of **vCon processors**
+  * Perform operations on one or more vCons using a pluggable framework of **vCon processors**
   * Run a single **vCon processor** via a RESTful API, using provided or stored vCons
   * Group a sequence of vCon operations (**vCon processors** to execute) and associated configuration into a **Pipeline** definition
   * Run a **vCon pipeline**, via a RESTful API, using provide or stored vCons